María Clara doctrine: Turning point: People v. Amarela

-About 58 years later since the doctrine entered the high court's jurisprudence, the Third Division of the Supreme Court reversed a ruling on January 17, 2018 by a Davao court on two people convicted of rape.
+Approximately 58 years after the doctrine was incorporated into jurisprudence, the Supreme Court, in People v.
+Amarela, reversed a January 17, 2018 ruling of a Davao court convicting two individuals of rape.
 The 2018 decision was released in late February.
 The case involved an alleged rape that happened in 2009 and the two accused were sentenced of reclusión perpetua, or forty years of imprisonment, in 2012.
 The decision was affirmed by the Court of Appeals in 2016.

-The court described the doctrine as causing a "travesty of justice" by putting the accused at an "unfair disadvantage", criticizing the doctrine for assuming that no Filipina woman of "decent repute" would falsely claim that she was abused.
-It urged for the acceptance of the "realities of a woman’s dynamic role" in Philippine society today so one can "evaluate the testimony of a private complainant of rape without gender bias or cultural misconception".
-It also stated that the discrepancies in the alleged victim's testimonies had cast doubt on whether the rape incident did or did not happen.
+The Supreme Court rejected this doctrine in its ruling, describing it as causing a travesty of justice by placing the accused at an unfair disadvantage, and criticizing it for assuming that no Filipina woman of "decent repute" would falsely claim that she was abused.
+The Court added: "We should stay away from such mind-set and accept the realities of a woman's dynamic role in society today; she who has over the years transformed into a strong and confidently intelligent and beautiful person, willing to fight for her rights.
+In this way, we can evaluate the testimony of a private complainant of rape without gender bias or cultural misconception."
+In this case, the justices found serious contradictions in the witness testimonies and deemed them untenable.